SGIANNINIGARCIA/Interpreter/README.md

 # Interpreter
-An implementation of an interpreter for a custom programming language.
+An interpreter for a custom programming language using Java.

+## To run
+The test program is called strings.y and it is passed as an argument to the driver.